Redtash1/index_tts_Windows_1_Click_Install/README.md

 </div>

 7. Then double click on the Install_Index_TTS.bat to start the installation.
+It will install everything and download the models via Huggingface.
+If for some reason Huggingface doesn't work in your Country, I included a Download_Models_Via_Modelscope.bat.
 After installation is finished, slowly scroll back up to the top to make sure everything installed correctly.

 8. To launch Index TTS you can use either the Launch_Index_TTS.bat for normal VRAM or Launch_Index_TTS_LOW_VRAM.bat for Low VRAM in the current folder or the Desktop shortcut but this will Launch Normal VRAM.